-The House of Representatives generally approves its version of the budget in late April, and the Senate generally approves its version in late May.
-The differences between the two versions are then reconciled by a legislative conference committee during the month of June, so that a final version can be enacted by the Legislature and sent to the Governor for his approval prior to the start of the new fiscal year on July 1.
+The House and Senate have appointed a conference committee to reconcile the differences between the two versions of the budget.
+It is uncertain whether a final budget will be enacted by the Legislature and sent to the Governor for approval prior to the start of the new fiscal year on July 1, 2016.
 It is not unusual for the budget process to extend slightly into the next fiscal year, with final enactment of the budget occurring in early or mid-July.
 Interim budgets are typically enacted to provide funding after the end of the fiscal year until the full budget can be enacted and approved by the Governor.